Boatgating: Top 4 NFL Stadiums on the Water

 Looking to rent a boat for the game?
 Try our Go Boating Today tool to find rentals near you, or consider buying a boat of your very own—and transforming it into an extreme boatgating-machine.

 In the meantime, let's take a closer look at some of the other most noteworthy NFL stadiums on the water.
 Did your favorite team's home field make our list?

 Hard Rock Stadium (Miami Gardens, FL)

-Home of the Miami Dolphins, this stadium last hosted a Super Bowl back in 2010.
+Home of the Miami Dolphins, this stadium last hosted a Super Bowl LIV last year in 2020.
 Longtime fans will remember the venue by its original moniker, Joe Robbie Stadium, named for a Minnesota Vikings season ticket holder who partnered with comedian Danny Thomas in the 1960s to create the Dolphins as an expansion team.

 The stadium has gone by various other names over the years (a favorite for its uniqueness was Land Shark Stadium) and as of 2016, it became Hard Rock Stadium, thanks to a $250 million naming rights deal with Hard Rock Café Inc. A bumper crop of nearly a dozen marinas are within 10 or 15 miles of Hard Rock Stadium, with Turnberry Marina almost due east.
 It has 68 slips for boats up to 180 feet length overall, and accepts reservations online or by phone.

 Just to the north of there along the coast is Suntex Marina at Aventura, which has 100 slips for boats up to 120 feet LOA—and offers monthly and seasonal slip rentals, in addition to transient bookings, for Miami Dolphins fans who expect to attend more than a handful of games.

 Williams Island Marina is in the mix as well, with transient and seasonal slips for boats up to 160 feet long.

 M&T Bank Stadium (Baltimore, MD)